david-schor/temporary-broadcast/src/content/switzerland/titlis-roundtour.md

 ### The Key Point

 Still anxious that the winds might return, we couldn’t fully enjoy our first turns on the glacier.
-We carefully navigated around a crevasse and traversed toward "The Knife"—a narrow ridge dotted with boulders that required a short climb.
+We carefully navigated around a crevasse and traversed toward "The Knife", a narrow ridge dotted with boulders that required a short climb.
 After a quick switch to crampons and securing our skis to our packs, we crossed the ridge and reached the first rappel point.

 We arrived as the second group.
 Quickly setting up our rappel, we descended 30 meters into a small couloir.
 From there, it was possible to walk down a bit and begin skiing from a slightly wider section.
 I decided to give it a go.
 A few jump turns later, the couloir opened up, revealing a wide slope with beautiful powder.